 - A student must have one additional opportunity for review of a final grade assignment after consulting with an instructor.

 - A final grade appeal based on academic merit must reside within the department in which the course is offered.

-Students are advised to discuss their concern with their instructor first (Level 1).
+Students are advised to discuss their concerns with their instructors first (Level 1).
 If that is not feasible for whatever reason, students are to discuss their concerns with the Chair.
-If a student is not satisfied with the decision at Level 1, s/he can initiate the formal process Level 2 - Final Grade Review.
-Forms are available at the Office of the Registrar.
+If a student is not satisfied with the decision at Level 1, they can initiate the formal process Level 2 - Final Grade Review.
+Online forms are available through the Office of the Registrar.

-If a student is not satisfied with the decision at Level 2, s/he can initiate the Final Grade Appeal process by completing the appropriate form available at the Office of the Registrar.
+If a student is not satisfied with the decision at Level 2, they can initiate the Final Grade Appeal (Level 3)process by completing the appropriate online form available through the Office of the Registrar.
 A Level 3 appeal is based on the preceding processes and not on the academic merit of a student’s work.
 A Level 3 decision is final.

 Level 1: Consultation with Instructor (informal process)

 - The final grade was not calculated on all of the work completed and as indicated in the course outline; or

 - There was an arithmetical miscalculation of the final grade.